Nyco/Lean-Storytelling/README.md

 What the TopSol Playbook is:

 * Technique to tell stories easily, using common good practices

-* It is a basic recipe, easy to read, difficult to master
+* It is a basic set of recipes, that is quite easy to read and understand, but difficult to master
-* Fit for a product/feature development
+* Fit for a product/feature development, not to be a succesful Hollywood writer
-* From early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, sales
+* Usable from early stage to delivery: empathy, problem discovery, ideation, specs, development, test, deployment, communciation, sales
-* Keep everyone in sync and aligned across different teams (remove some of the natural friction)
+* Keep everyone in sync and aligned across different teams, remove some of the natural friction
-* People will understand the "why"
+* People will understand the "why", the goal, the guiding light
-* Inspired by Lean Canvas and Monomyth
+* Inspired by Lean Canvas, Monomyth, and why-how-what articulation
-* Roots in Agile, Lean Startup, Design Thinking
+* Roots in Agile, Lean Startup, Design Thinking, UX research
-* Very simple, and limited by design, using the systemic approach
+* Very simple and humble, voluntarily limited by design, using the systemic approach

 # Overview of the playbook